NCPS | NCPS Complaints & Concerns Procedure

 i.
 Adjunctive Therapies.
 This is where the complaint is about a member, but there was no element of counselling, psychotherapy or one of the therapies we register in your experience as a client.
 For example, if you went to see a member for aromatherapy treatment, we could not hear your complaint about the quality of that treatment.
 If, however, your client sessions involved both aromatherapy and counselling, we could.
 The only exception to this rule would be if the member’s aromatherapy work would ‘bring the profession into disrepute.’
 For example, if you saw them for pure aromatherapy work but they crossed significant professional boundaries.
 We would normally expect under such circumstances for your primary complaint to be to the professional association for the treatment you received.

 ii.
 Private Life.
 We do not normally hear complaints about a member when they are acting outside of their professional role.
 If for example, you have a legal or custodial dispute with a member, we would refer you back to use the appropriate legal remedies.
+Private social media posts which are separate from the member’s online profile as a counsellor are also normally excluded.
 Again, ‘bringing the profession into disrepute’ would be relevant here.

 iv.
 Disputes between therapists.
 Our process is not designed to deal with disputes between therapists; for example, an argument over how another therapist is running their practice.
 The exception to this is where, as another therapist, you have evidence of client harm.